|

 - Torsion springs

-the other type of spring system (as opposed to extension springs) that aid in
+are the other type of spring system (as opposed to extension springs) that aid

 are loosened and tightened by the cables as they wind around the drum when the